United States in the Vietnam War: Operation Menu and the Cambodian campaign, 1969–70

-By 1969 the policy of non-alignment and neutrality had worn thin for Prince Sihanouk, ruler of Cambodia.
+By 1969 the policy of non-alignment and neutrality had worn thin for Prince Norodom Sihanouk, ruler of Cambodia.
 Pressures from the right in Cambodia caused the prince to begin a shift away from the pro-left position he had assumed in 1965–1966.
 He began to make overtures for normalized relations with the U.S. and created a Government of National Salvation with the assistance of the pro-American General Lon Nol.
-Seeing a shift in the prince's position, President Nixon ordered the launching of a top-secret bombing campaign, targeted at the PAVN/NLF Base Areas and sanctuaries along Cambodia's eastern border.
+Seeing a shift in the prince's position, Nixon ordered the launching of Operation Menu, atop-secret bombing campaign, targeted at the PAVN/VC base areas and sanctuaries along Cambodia's eastern border.

-On March 18, 1970, Sihanouk, who was out of the country on a state visit, was deposed by a vote of the National Assembly and replaced by General Lon Nol.
-Cambodia's ports were immediately closed to North Vietnamese military supplies, and the government demanded that PAVN/NLF forces be removed from the border areas within 72 hours.
+On March 18, 1970, Sihanouk, who was out of the country on a state visit, was removed by a vote of the National Assembly and replaced by Lon Nol.
+Cambodia's ports were immediately closed to North Vietnamese military supplies, and the government demanded that PAVN/VC forces be removed from the border areas within 72 hours.
 On March 29, 1970, the Vietnamese had taken matters into their own hands and launched an offensive against the Cambodian army.
-A force of North Vietnamese quickly overran large parts of eastern Cambodia reaching to within 15 mi of Phnom Penh allowing their allies, the Chinese-supported Khmer Rouge to extend their power.
-Nixon ordered a military incursion into Cambodia by U.S. and ARVN troops in order to both destroy PAVN/NLF sanctuaries bordering South Vietnam and to buy time for the U.S. withdrawal.
+A PAVN force quickly overran large parts of eastern Cambodia reaching to within 15 mi of Phnom Penh allowing their allies, the Chinese-supported Khmer Rouge to extend their power.
+Nixon ordered a military incursion into Cambodia by U.S. and ARVN troops in order to both destroy PAVN/VC sanctuaries bordering South Vietnam and to buy time for the U.S. withdrawal.
 During the Cambodian Campaign, U.S. and ARVN forces discovered and removed or destroyed a huge logistical and intelligence haul in Cambodia.

 The incursion also sparked large-scale demonstrations on and closures of American college campuses.
 The expansion of the conflict into Cambodia was seen as an expansion of the conflict into yet another country, nullifying Nixon's promises of de-escalating the war.
 During the ensuing protests, four students were killed and a score were wounded by Ohio National Guardsmen during a demonstration at Kent State University.
 Two other students were killed at Jackson State University in Mississippi.
 In an effort to lessen opposition to the U.S. commitment, Nixon announced on October 12 that the U.S. would withdraw 40,000 more troops from Vietnam before Christmas.

 Following the coup, Sihanouk arrived in Beijing, where he established and headed a government in exile, throwing his substantial personal support behind the Khmer Rouge, the North Vietnamese, and the Laotian Pathet Lao.